Separation of Variables for a flux tube with an end: Soft-hard open spin chain

 The integration runs over the upper half-plane due to the presence of a step-function $\theta (y_j)$.
 The sl$(2,\mathbb{R})$ generators are antihermitian with respect to it,

 so that the Hamiltonian \re{SHMultiParticleH} is explicitly self-adjoint $\mathcal{H}^\dagger = \mathcal{H}$ yielding an orthogonal set of eigenstates.

-In fact, we find it more economical to solve a unitary equivalent system obtained from the above Hamiltonian \re{SHMultiParticleH} by an inversion $\mathcal{J}$.
-This operation is defined at each spin chain site $z_j$ as
+In fact, we find it more economical to solve a unitary equivalent system obtained from the above Hamiltonian \re{SHMultiParticleH} by inversion $\mathcal{J}$.
+This operation is defined at each spin-chain site $z_j$ as

 which, being one of the SL(2) transorfmations, leaves the inner product \re{NScalarProduct} invariant, but intertwines the sl$(2,\mathbb{R})$ generators

 Consequently, in the inverted Hamilltonian $\mathcal{J} \mathcal{H} \mathcal{J}^{-1}$ the hard boundary is moved close to the origin $z^{-1}_\infty \to 0$, while the soft one moved to a large distance away.
 As a consequence, we find it convenient to relabel the sites in the increasing manner from the origin, i.e., $\sigma(\infty, N, N-1, \dots, 2, 1, 0) = (0, 1, 2, \dots, N, \infty)$,